PaddlePaddle/PaddleDetection/docs/featured_model/FACE_DETECTION_en.md

 - Lite: Replace 5x5 conv with 3x3 conv, fewer network layers and conv channels.
 - NAS: use `Neural Architecture Search` algorithm to optimized network structure, less network layer and conv channel number than `Lite`.
+- NAS1: this version of model architecture searched based on blazeface-NAS by the SANAS in PaddleSlim, the average precision is 3% higher than blazeface-NAS, the latency is only 5% higher than blazeface-NAS on chip 855.

 ### FaceBoxes
 **Introduction:**